-Oscar the rescue cat lives at Rhode Island’s Steere House nursing home.
-Despite his sweet and fluffy exterior, he’s quite an unsettling presence.
+Oscar the rescue cat lived at Rhode Island’s Steere House nursing home.
+Despite his sweet and fluffy exterior, he was quite an unsettling presence.
 “When Oscar curled up on a patient’s bed, they were likely about to kick the bucket,” writes the New York Post.

 He took up residence at the home in 2005.
 Reporting a couple of years later, The Guardian noted Oscar’s morbid streak of 25 people in a row.
 “He doesn’t make too many mistakes,” said Dr. David Dosa, who studied the feline predictor.
 The various theories about Oscar include him sniffing out dying cells.

 Patients and their families apparently don’t mind and love Oscar.
 But horror master Stephen King was inspired enough to create a feline character for Shining sequel Doctor Sleep (2013).
 This was surely an ultimate, if unwelcome, tribute.